santm/blog-markdowns/2018-12-27-sight-seeing-sohra-cherrapunjee.md

 After RK mission we decided to head back to GHY post lunch.
 We stopped at the **Orange Roots** a vegetarian restaurant on the highway very crowded.
 The food was fresh and hot and it was clean.

-As we approached Shillong we thought of visiting **Shillong Peak** and drove all the way to the Air Force base to get the ticket when we realized we missed the cutoff.
-Disappointed we headed back to the highway.
-The road was narrow and had to manage big construction trucks on the turns and twist which was a complete waste.
-And top of that the weather was perfect with late afternoon sun on a clear blue sky ☹

-We spoke with our hotel owner in Kaziranga and he was saying if you really want ride a little longer from GHY and next 4/5 hours you will be there.
-While it sounded promising we were not ready for that long drive.

-Alternately he suggested stopping near GHY where there are lots of new resorts.
-We found it was way cheaper to book via **MakeMyTrip** so we booked online and headed toward GHY.
-We were going to stay at **Brahmaputra Jungle Resort**.
-Lucky for us we did not face major traffic while getting out of Shillong it was snail pace but moving.
-It did take a long time to get out from one end to the other of Shillong, We could see the long queue of cars/bus/trucks getting towards Shillong.

-We did stop for few minutes at **Badapani/ Umiam Lake** but no great sunsets.
-This time we are cautious and did not miss on **JAVA VEG** for our break.
-We had a good break there and almost had our early dinner and headed towards our night stop.

-By the time we reached the resort we were really tired after so many tourist places and driving.
-After we finished taking a hot shower and all it started to rain.
-And it did rain like cats and dogs for a long time.
-We were lucky that we did not need any room service as there was no chance for those hotel guys to serve us in the rain.
-And this place is a resort the place we were staying and the dining area was quite far.